vitty84/WAFBench/pywb/README.md

     # dump the option for wb
     # @return:        the options that will be passed to wb
-    #                 it's a parameters list. if space-separated string is inserted
+    #                 it's a parameters list. if the space-separated string is inserted
-    #                 in to the return list, it'll be as just one parameter to pass to wb
+    #                 into the return list, it'll be as just one parameter to pass to wb
     def dump(self):
         return []